Pulse Surveys: The Faster & Better Way of Measuring Employee Engagement

 Pulse Surveys have three primary differences over traditional surveys:

-Pulse Surveys are generally much shorter and time-consuming with just 10-15 questions.
+- Pulse Surveys are generally much shorter and time-saving with just 10-15 questions.

 1. Creates Awareness:

 Lack of awareness is one of the biggest challenges in corporations.
 When employees feel disengaged, it impacts their performance and commitment to the company.

 When the attributes of employee disengagement and dissatisfaction are not uncovered, there cannot be scope for any improvement.
 Hence, turnover increases, productivity decreases, and the company’s bottom-line suffer.
 Pulse Surveys can be especially helpful here by becoming a means of creating awareness.